EdwardIrby/stylelint-postcss-map/README.md

 # stylelint-postcss-map
 ---
 This Stylelint plugin checks for the use of [postcss-map](https://github.com/pascalduez/postcss-map) variables in your css.
-It was inspired by [stylelint-declaration-use-variable](https://github.com/sh-waqar/stylelint-declaration-use-variable).
+It's a fork of [stylelint-declaration-use-variable](https://github.com/sh-waqar/stylelint-declaration-use-variable).

 ## Installation
 ---